Eiim/Chokistream/README.md

 Nintendo 3DS wireless video capture software, compatible with [ChirunoMod](https://github.com/ChainSwordCS/ChirunoMod), [BootNTR](https://github.com/44670/BootNTR) and [HzMod](https://chainswordcs.com/horizon-by-sono.html) and the only cross-platform video capture software to support HzMod.

-A from-scratch re-implementation of [Snickerstream](https://github.com/RattletraPM/Snickerstream), with planned TARGA support from [TGAHz](https://github.com/ChainSwordCS/TGAHz-Parsing) and [HorizonScreen](hps://github.com/gamingaddictionz03/HorizonM)
+A from-scratch re-implementation of [Snickerstream](https://github.com/RattletraPM/Snickerstream), with TARGA support in part from [TGAHz](https://github.com/ChainSwordCS/TGAHz-Parsing) and [HorizonScreen](hps://github.com/gamingaddictionz03/HorizonM)

 Notable features:
  * Only client to support ChirunoMod!
+ * Pure Java - works on essentially any platform.
+Tested on Windows and Linux, and lightly tested on Mac and FreeBSD.
- * Supports Windows, Linux, and Mac (builds may not be available for all platforms for all releases)
+   * Versions < 2.0 support Windows, Linux, and Mac, with OS-specific builds.
+Builds may not be available for all platforms for all releases.
  * TGA (lossless compression) support for HzMod, the only application other than HorizonScreen to do so!
  * Various display output options to get it looking just right on your monitor
  * No monitor?
 No problem!
-Chokistream can run entirely headless and stream straight to a video file. (currently very buggy)
+Chokistream can run entirely headless and stream straight to a video file (currently very buggy), or output frames to image files.
- * Color correction modes to fix whatever weirdness HzMod may throw your way
  * Dual-Screen HzMod support for version 2017-05-05 (one of two dual-screen versions)

 Plus even more planned:
- * NFC patching for NTR using various patch types (a single patch is currently implemented)
  * Better controls and control options
+ * Better CLI
- * More HzMod TGA support
+ * More and better video file streaming

-Currently under development by [Eiim](https://github.com/Eiim).
-Previously developed by [herronjo](https://github.com/herronjo) and [ChainSwordCS](https://github.com/ChainSwordCS).
+Currently under development by [Eiim](https://github.com/Eiim) and [ChainSwordCS](https://github.com/ChainSwordCS).
+Previously developed by [herronjo](https://github.com/herronjo).

 ## Getting Started